Neuronal basis of the adaptive control of behavior

 We are a core group in the Swartz Initiative for Theoretical and Systems Neuroscience at Yale*.

-Our research is currently supported by the National Science Foundation and the National Institute of Health.
+Our research is currently supported by the National Science Foundation, the National Institute of Health, and the Klarman Family Foundation.